mdey26/DataSense_AI_Agent/README.md

 # DataSense_AI_Agent

-<div align="center">✨ Turn Any CSV Into Insights, Anomalies & Reports — Automatically</div>
-DataSense AI is a full multi-agent intelligence pipeline designed to autonomously ingest, analyze, detect anomalies, visualize, and generate PDF reports from any dataset — with zero manual analysis required.
+✨ Turn Any CSV Into Insights, Anomalies & Reports — Automatically DataSense AI is a full multi-agent intelligence pipeline designed to autonomously ingest, analyze, detect anomalies, visualize, and generate PDF reports from any dataset — with zero manual analysis required.

 Built for the Google X × Kaggle Agentic AI Capstone, this project demonstrates: